nodejs/node/doc/api/test.md

 object, streaming a series of events representing the execution of the tests.
 `TestsStream` will emit events, in the order of the tests definition

+Some of the events are guaranteed to be emitted in the same order as the tests are defined, while others are emitted in the order that the tests execute.

 ### Event: `'test:coverage'`

 * `data` {Object}